 People outside the industry hear the words “field service” and, if they’re even familiar with the term, probably just think about the cable guy who helps them connect to the WiFi.
 However, those on the inside know that this industry is booming with innovation at every turn.
 New technology like the cloud, Internet of Things (IoT), virtual reality (VR) and driverless cars all have a role to play in the next era of field service management software.
-To help you prepare for all the changes coming to the industry, we’ve come up with our perspective regarding field service management trends and predictions.
+To help you prepare for all the changes coming to the industry, we’ve come up with our perspective regarding the future of field service management trends and predictions.

 - Cloud field service management will be the main disruptor to the industry in the next few years.

 - New technologies will be introduced to field service, with 60 percent of FSM companies planning on implementing IoT in the next 10 years.

 - Over 50 percent of FSM consider “soft skills” a high priority, putting a major emphasis on this skillset as businesses hire a new generation of technicians.

 - Driverless cars could be coming in 2030 to save businesses up to $500,000.

 Mobile Technology and Its Role in the Future of Field Service Management

 Responsiveness and professionalism when interacting with customers are must-haves for any successful field service business.
 As the front-line agents of field service, the role of the technician in ensuring a positive customer experience is crucial.
 In order to support their efforts and maintain this level of excellence, field service operators will turn to mobility solutions as one of their most valuable and productive tools.